zombierzn/vungle-resources/iOS-resources/iOS-migration-guide.md

 [sdk playAd:self];
 ```

+### Want to change the ads' default settings?

-* Options object: To configure an ad's mute settings, orientation, and other customizeable options, you will now be creating and passing in a dictionary.
+* **Options object:** To configure an ad's mute settings, orientation, and other customizeable options, you will now be creating and passing in a dictionary.
 See [line 70 of the sample app](https://github.com/Vungle/vungle-resources/blob/master/iOS-resources/iOS-sample-app/Vungle%20Sample%20App/FirstViewController.m) for an example.
 The advanced settings below will cover the rest.

-* Incentivized ads: This will also be an option in your dictionary.
+* **Incentivized ads:** This will also be an option in your dictionary.
 There are no longer separate methods to play incentivized and non-incentivized ads.

 That's it!
 Migration guide complete.
 Stick around to learn more about customizing your ads!